 Genetic Secrets: The Formation of Hazel Green Eyes

-The formation of hazel green eyes involves a fascinating combination of genetic traits and optical phenomena; rather than being controlled by a single gene, eye color results from a complex multi-gene inheritance process where multiple genetic loci work together to determine the final appearance.
+The formation of hazel green eyes involves a fascinating combination of genetic traits and optical phenomena; rather than being controlled by a single gene, eye color results from a complex multi-gene inheritance process — the same polygenic process that underlies all hazel eye color variations, though hazel green follows a particularly distinct pigment pathway.

 The key lies in the content and distribution of melanin pigments within the iris.
 Two primary types of melanin play crucial roles: eumelanin (responsible for brown and black tones) and pheomelanin (responsible for red and yellow tones).
 People with hazel green eyes typically possess moderate amounts of eumelanin in the anterior layer of the iris, accompanied by slightly elevated levels of pheomelanin.